 Anthropology and Undergraduate Desire

-Presenters: Richard Handler (University of Virginia), Lee Baker (Duke University), Charlie Piot (Duke University), Alexandra Middleton (Princeton University), Ramah McKay (University of Pennsylvania), Carolyn Rouse (Princeton University).
-Discussant: Kim Fortun (University of California, Irvine).
-Sponsor: Society for Cultural Anthropology.
+Panelists: Richard Handler (University of Virginia), Lee Baker (Duke University), Charlie Piot (Duke University), Alexandra Middleton (Princeton University), Ramah McKay (University of Pennsylvania), Carolyn Rouse (Princeton University)

 As anthropologists, we take pride in our discipline and view an undergraduate program of study not in terms of “what can you do with an anthropology degree?” but rather “what can you not do with it?”
 Yet in a time of shrinking enrollments and what some argue is the illegibility of anthropology to a generation of students drawn to global health and policy studies, what would a dramatic rethinking of the curriculum and disciplinary pedagogies look like?
 This well-attended and exciting panel of anthropology educators and scholars explored two options, in particular: 1) curricular interventions that would rebrand anthropology as global/international studies, and 2) abroad experiences that engage students’ interest in research, writing, and service learning.
 How, the question was framed, do we make anthropology matter at a time when its name is less recognizable but its approach—its theories and methodologies—retains critical relevance for today’s students?